mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Note, that this non-repudiability property does not necessarily contradict deniability (see {{authentication}}).

-[[ OPEN ISSUE: Should the padding be required for Application messages ?
+[[ OPEN ISSUE: Should the padding be required for Handshake messages ?
-It is unclear if it is necessary or not for the Handshake messages.
 Can an adversary get more that the position of a participant in the tree without padding ?
 Should the base ciphertext block length be negotiated or is is reasonnable to allow leaking an interval for the length of the plaintext